suarezgenaro/stars-beyond-barriers/index.md

 **Stars Beyond Barriers** aims to inspire and support students from underrepresented groups, particularly Latina women, to pursue STEM by serving as a bridge between students and well-established science programs that provide mentorship, research opportunities, and pathways toward STEM careers.

-## Approach
+## Program Activities

-Selected students will participate in activities focused on their professional and academic growth, including:
+Focused on students' professional and academic growth, participants will engage in:

-- Astronomy lectures and inmersive tours at the Hayden Planetarium
+- Astronomy lectures and immersive tours at the Hayden Planetarium
 - Visits to research laboratories
 - Conversations with female researchers
 - Mentorship on research fundamentals
 - Workshops designed to prepare students for and facilitate their inclusion in STEM programs

-*All activities will be bilingual to maximize accessibility and engagement.*

 ## Venue
 The program will be hosted at the [American Museum of Natural History](https://www.amnh.org/) in New York City.